Did you know that bad management is typically the root cause of low employee engagement?

 Whether it’s heavier praise or lighter critique, inconsistent responses can create an unfair environment – a real injury to employee engagement.

-Employees may eventually shut down and lose interest in their job if your managers insist on controlling every detail of their work.
+That can lead to disengagement and the employee may eventually shut down and lose interest in their job if your managers insist on controlling every detail of their work.

-Supervisors who micromanage may be convinced that no one can do the job better than they can.
+Supervisors who micromanage may in fact be convinced that no one can do the job better than they can.
 They may feel overwhelmed by team performance expectations.
 This can make them feel insecure and cause them to place unnecessary pressure on their employees.

 Some managers have the opposite problem.
 They’re too engrained in their own responsibilities and come off as aloof.